 Do they accept US dollars in Malaysia?

 No, US dollars are not accepted as payment in Malaysia.
 However, you can easily change them in banks or exchange offices.
 The rate given will likely not be very good though.

 What currency should I take to Malaysia?

 If you want to change money in Malaysia, it’s best to bring some of the major currencies, such as Euros, USD, Pounds, or Canadian dollars.

-There is no limit on how much cash you can carry to Malaysia, but if the amount exceeds USD 10,000 or equivalent in other currencies, you need to fill in custom forms 22 upon arrival.
+There is no limit on how much cash you can carry to Malaysia, but if the amount exceeds USD 10,000 or equivalent in other currencies, you need to fill in customs forms 22 upon arrival.

 You can exchange Singaporean Dollars (SGD) to Malaysian Ringgit (MYR) in most exchange offices and banks, but you can’t use them as payment.